GTMStack

 Automation-first workflows.
 Every workflow should start with the question “can this be automated?” and only involve human steps where judgment is genuinely required.
 This is a fundamental inversion of the traditional approach, where workflows are designed for humans and automation is added as an afterthought.

 Configurable AI agents.
-The most effective AI implementations are not generic assistants but purpose-built agents configured for specific tasks — a prospecting agent, a content agent, a reporting agent.
+The most effective AI implementations are not generic assistants but purpose-built agents configured for specific tasks.
+A prospecting agent, a content agent, a reporting agent.
 Each has its own data access, rules, and output formats.
-This is the approach behind agentic GTM operations, where specialized AI agents handle distinct operational functions within a coordinated system.
 For a deeper exploration of this architecture, see our complete guide to agentic GTM ops.

 Human-in-the-loop oversight.
 AI handles execution.
 Humans review, approve, and redirect.
 This means building approval workflows, quality checks, and escalation paths into every automated process.
-The goal is not to remove humans from the loop but to ensure they are involved at the points where their judgment adds the most value.
+The goal is not to remove humans from the loop but to ensure they’re involved at the points where their judgment adds the most value.

 The Self-Hosted Advantage